ctsit/nSOFA_calculation/algorithm_steps.md

 ## Transform Medication Data
 The function `align_drug_start_end_times` depends on the data quality so some parts may be optional.
 It's purpose is to transform the medications file to assist with creating the inotropes and steroids datasets.
-This function was built to transform the data obtained from the University of Florida Integrated Data Repository.
+This function was built to transform the data obtained from the UF IDR.
 It can be refactored to work with other datasets.
 View [transformation.pdf](transformation.pdf) for an example of how the data is transformed.
 It does the following:

 1. Ensures that `med_order_datetime` occurs before `med_order_end_datetime`